Cuntz-Li algebras from a-adic numbers: Introduction

 The algebra $\QQ_2$ shares many structural properties with $\QQ_{\N}$.
 It is simple, purely infinite and has a semigroup crossed product description.
-Its stabilization $\bar{\QQ}_2$ is isomorphic to the minimal automorphic dilation, which is the crossed product
+Its stabilization $\BQ_2$ is isomorphic to its minimal automorphic dilation, which is the crossed product

-Here $\Z[\tfrac{1}{2}]$ denotes the ring extension of $\Z$ by $\tfrac{1}{2}$, $\langle 2\rangle$ the subgroup of the positive rationals $\Q^{\times}_{+}$ generated by $2$ and the action of $\Z[\frac{1}{2}]\rtimes\langle 2\rangle$ on $\Q_2$ is the natural $ax+b$-action.
+Here, $\Z[\tfrac{1}{2}]$ denotes the ring extension of $\Z$ by $\tfrac{1}{2}$, $\langle 2\rangle$ the subgroup of the positive rationals $\Q^{\times}_{+}$ generated by $2$ and the action of $\Z[\frac{1}{2}]\rtimes\langle 2\rangle$ on $\Q_2$ is the natural $ax+b$-action.

-Both $A_f$ and $\Q_2$ are examples of groups of so-called $a$-adic numbers, defined by a doubly infinite sequence $a=(\dotsc,a_{-2},a_{-1},a_0,a_1,a_2,\dotsc)$ with $a_i\geq 2$ for all $i\in\Z$.
-For example, if $p$ is a prime number, the group $\Q_p$ of $p$-adic numbers is associated with the sequence $a$ given by $a_i=p$ for all $p$.
+Both $\mathcal{A}_f$ and $\Q_2$ are examples of groups of so-called $a$-adic numbers, defined by a doubly infinite sequence $a=(\dotsc,a_{-2},a_{-1},a_0,a_1,a_2,\dotsc)$ with $a_i\geq 2$ for all $i\in\Z$.
+For example, if $p$ is a prime number, the group $\Q_p$ of $p$-adic numbers is associated with the sequence $a$ given by $a_i=p$ for all $i$.

-Our goal is to construct $C^*$-algebras associated with these $a$-adic numbers and show that these algebras provide a family of examples that (under certain conditions) share many structural properties with $\QQ_2$, $\QQ_{\N}$ and also the ring $C^*$-algebras of Cuntz and Li.
+Our goal is to construct $C^*$-algebras associated with the $a$-adic numbers and show that these algebras provide a family of examples that under certain conditions share many structural properties with $\QQ_2$, $\QQ_{\N}$, and also the ring $C^*$-algebras of Cuntz and Li.
+In particular, since $\N^\times$ is generated by the set of prime numbers, we can associate $\QQ_{\N}$ with the set of all primes, and $\QQ_2$ with the set consisting of the single prime $2$.
+In the same way, one can construct algebras $\QQ_P$ associated with any nonempty subset $P$ of the prime numbers, with similar generators and relations as described above.
+The stabilized algebras $\BQ_P$ provide one interesting class of $C^*$-algebras coming from the $a$-adic numbers.

-Our approach is inspired by \cite{KLQcuntz}, that is, we begin with a crossed product and use the classical theory of $C^*$-dynamical systems to prove our results (instead of the generators and relations as in the papers of Cuntz, Li and Larsen).
-Therefore our construction only gives analogues of the stabilized algebras $\bar{\QQ}_{\N}$ and $\bar{\QQ}_2$.
+Our approach is inspired by \cite{KLQcuntz}, that is, we begin with a crossed product and use the classical theory of $C^*$-dynamical systems to prove our results, instead of the generators and relations as in the papers of Cuntz, Li, and Larsen.
+Therefore, our construction only gives analogues of the stabilized algebras $\BQ_{\N}$ and $\BQ_2$.

-Even though the $C^*$-algebras associated with $a$-adic numbers will be closely related to the ring $C^*$-algebras of Cuntz and Li, it will not be a special case (except in the finite adeles case).
-Also, it will in general not fit into the framework of \cite{KLQcuntz}.
+Even though the $C^*$-algebras associated with $a$-adic numbers are closely related to the ring $C^*$-algebras of Cuntz and Li, they are not a special case of these (except in the finite adeles case).
+Also, our approach does not fit in general into the framework of \cite{KLQcuntz}.